rq/rq/index.md

 layout: default
 ---

-RQ is a lightweight Python library for queueing jobs and processing them in workers.
+RQ (_Redis Queue_) is a lightweight Python library for queueing jobs and processing them in workers.
 It is backed by Redis and it is extremely simple to use.

 ## Putting jobs on queues